Dishuk/gattc/README.md

 # gattc - GATT Compiler

-A contract-first tool for BLE development.
-Define GATT services once in YAML, generate type-safe code for firmware.
+A schema compiler for BLE GATT services.
+Generates firmware C code and documentation (Markdown or HTML) from YAML definitions.

 ## Prerequisites